ratanakhek22/CS330SecurityLock/README.md

 # CS330SecurityLock
 CS 330 program assignment that simulates a lock security system.
+Entering the sequence 807711 unlocks the system while entering 807714 locks it.
+The executable opens a GUI for this system and a command line can be used to run tests through a terminal.

 # Set Up Process
 1. clone from GitHub to some directory